 First, the increase in remote work makes the hiring of foreign employees more attractive: You no longer need your employees within close proximity to an office.

-The trend towards a remote workforce has been gaining momentum for a number of years.
+Despite various HR challenges, such as proximity bias, the trend towards a remote workforce has been gaining momentum for a number of years.
 In 2018, one study suggested that the numbers of remote employees had risen by 80 percent in the previous decade.
 Business owners across multiple industry verticals have long questioned the need for a central office with high rental costs, employee travel restrictions, and the expenses associated with ongoing office maintenance.
 This trend has, of course, accelerated in the midst of the COVID-19 pandemic.

 With significant advances in communications technology and more professionals favoring the gig economy, it’s never been easier to hire foreign employees wherever they are.